 What to expect from the best Adidas training shoes

 As one of the biggest and oldest athletic brands in the world, Adidas is among the go-to companies for fitness enthusiasts in search of the best-performing cross-training shoes on the market.
-The brand has shoes for practically all purposes related to training, be it for daily workouts, CrossFit, or weightlifting.
+The brand has shoes for practically all purposes related to training, be it for daily workouts or heavy weightlifting.

 Originally a soccer shoe manufacturer, Adidas expanded its production to training shoes in the 1960s.
 Since then, it has produced many training shoes that have gone on to become iconic.